pushingice/scavenger-hunt/.clue-templates/clue08.md

 #### Finding Clue 9 ####

+First run this:

+    sudo apt-get install ispell

-There is a file that acts as a dictionary for spell-checking:
+Now there is a file that acts as a dictionary for spell-checking:
 `/usr/share/dict/words`.
 Your next clue is the number of words in the dictionary.